mjordan/islandora_workbench_docs/docs/configuration_settings_on_the_command_line.md

 - `csv_start_row`
 - `csv_stop_row`

-In all cases, you need to add `--` to conform with Python's command-line argument syntax.
+In all cases, you need to prepend the setting with `--` to conform with Python's command-line argument syntax.
 For example, if you want to specify an input CSV file different from the one registered in your configuration file, include `--input_csv` as a command-line argument to Worbkench:

 `python workbench --config example.yml --input_csv alternate.csv`